andrewchambers/bupstash/doc/technical_overview.md

 ```

 It is important to note, all metadata like search tags are stored encrypted and are not
-readable without a master key or metadata key.
+readable without a primary key or metadata key.

 The `Items` table is an aggregated view of current items which have not be marked for removal.